survivejs/webpack-book/manuscript/loading_assets/formats_supported.md

 Webpack supports a large variety of file formats.
 More often than not you will have to install some loader.
 Webpack itself supports just a couple of common JavaScript module formats.

-I will show you how to get a development setup done in the next part of this book.
-After that we will dig into build related concerns.
+I will discuss specific assets types and how to load them using Webpack next.